mohanson/daze/README.md

 ### Ashe

 The default protocol used by Daze is called Ashe.
 Ashe is a TCP-based cryptographic proxy protocol designed to bypass firewalls while providing a good user experience.
-However, Ashe only provides minimal security, which is why it uses the RC4 algorithm.

-Please note that it is the user's responsibility to ensure that the date and time on both the server and client are consistent.
+Please note that **it is the user's responsibility to ensure that the date and time on both the server and client are consistent**.
 The Ashe protocol allows for a deviation of up to two minutes.

 ### Baboon